plone/plone.recipe.alltests/README.txt

 The options you can set in the recipes section in your `buildout.cfg`.

 eggs
-  A list of packages that should be tested.
+  A list of packages that should be installed in the test environment.
   Defaults to the eggs of the [test] part, if available.
-Tests of these packages and all their dependencies will be run.
+  By default, tests of these packages and all their dependencies will be run, unless you change the ``default-policy``.

 test-script
   The file system location of a `zc.recipe.testrunner` test runner, which needs to be configured correctly to run all tests for all specified eggs.
   Defaults to ``bin/test``.

+groups
+  A buildout section containing a mapping of group names to package names.

+default-policy
+  Determines whether packages should be included in the test run or excluded, by default.
+Set to 'include' (the default) to include all packages in the Python environment, or 'exclude' to skip all packages except those explicity included with ``include`` or ``include-groups``.

 exclude
-  A list of eggs which should be excluded from the test runs.
+  A list of packages which should be excluded from the test runs, if ``default-policy`` is include.
 The values are interpreted as Python regular expressions.

-groups
-  A buildout section containing a mapping of group names to package names.
+exclude-groups
+  A list of groups which should be excluded from the test runs, if ``default-policy`` is include.

+include
+  A list of packages which should be included in the test runs, if ``default-policy`` is exclude.

+include-groups
+  A list of groups which should be included in the test runs, if ``default-policy`` is exclude.

 package-map
   An buildout section containing a mapping of distribution names to package